jcarterlab/Risky-Business/README.md

 # Risky-Business

-This project shows the different types of political violence risks that can be expected in the emerging world based on local news headlines.
+Demonstrates the different types of political violence risks that can be expected in the emerging world based on local news headlines.